Save money and water with a hot water recirculating pump! Get hot water on demand with smart wireless controls

 Under the sink Pumps – We are huge fans of under the sink recirculation pumps.
 The under the sink recirculation pump is a small, silent pump that you attach to the hot cold water lines in the cabinet under the furthest kitchen or bath faucet in the home.
 When the pump is activated, the cool water you normally let run down the drain is recirculated back to the water heater through the cold water line.

 Point of Use Water Heaters – These small electric tankless and tank type water heaters can be installed under a sink of your choice to deliver instant hot water without the use of a pump.
 They serve only the fixture under which they are installed.

 Smart Recirculating Pumps Automatically Learn Your Water Usage

 Some of the industry’s highest tech smart recirculating pumps can be programmed to learn your water usage – recording your usage over a week’s time and then automatically adjusting the system for maximum energy savings and a continued supply of instant, on-demand hot water.
 Some smart recirculating pumps feature an automatic vacation mode that turns on after the system has been shown to have no hot water activity for 36 hours.

 Convert Standard Recirculating Pump to a Smart Recirculating Pump

 Older recirculating pumps serve their purpose very well, making sure hot water is always available on demand.
-But older units lack the smarts that newer models have, and the Carini team can help modernize your tankless hot water systems, helping you save more money and use water more efficiently.
+But older units lack the smarts that newer models have, and the Carini plumbing team can help modernize your tankless hot water systems, helping you save more money and use water more efficiently.